 Emotional abuse happens when the other party erodes your sense of self esteem and literally, has a hold over your mind.
 Your sense of self worth shrinks so much that you no longer dare to challenge what is being said about you.
 You believe in their stories.

 Perhaps, there comes a time when you decide that enough is enough.
-You refuse to be held hostage by your mental torture.
-And you want to move on.
+You refuse to be held hostage by your mental torture and you want to move on.
 Fortunately, it is possible to overcome emotional abuse and regain the confidence and control that you may have lost to an abusive partner.

-- Dissociate from the past
+Dissociate from the past

-There is no point lamenting about what has happened in the past.
-It is over.
-Do not deny it either.
+However, you shouldn’t deny it either.
 Just accept that it has happened and that you are now on the road to emotional health.
 You may not have exercised control over your past but you can take charge over your own future from now on.

 Look at the past as lessons that point out what you no longer want for yourself.
-Admittedly, it will take time to heal from the emotional trauma caused by an abuser, but gradually, you will discover an inner strength and resilience to build a bright future.
+Admittedly, it will take time to heal from the emotional trauma caused by an abuser but gradually, you will discover an inner strength and resilience to build a bright future.
 A change in environment may be helpful for you to de-associate from your past.

 Abusers are constantly hacking away at your self-esteem.
-When you come out of an abusive relationship it is essential that you rebuild your sense of self-worth.
+When you come out of an abusive relationship, it is essential that you rebuild your sense of self-worth.
 You need to recognize that you can be strong and capable of independent thought.

 Surrounding yourself with people who value you is an important part of the healing process.
 Form your own support group or join an online community that helps support its members to gain strength.
 It is vital that you remember what makes you a unique and valuable person.

-- You hold the power
+You hold the power

 Emotional abusers do what they do to gain power over you.
 Consequently, you feel that you are being controlled and watched over every single movement that you make.

 The important thing is to understand that you are the only person who has power over yourself.
 One reason why you have been subjected to emotional abuse is that you have handed your power over to your partner.

-- You know what is right for you
+You know what is right for you

 You are the only person who knows what is best for you.
 An emotional abuser will want you to make decisions that are self serving for his or her interest.
 However, such a decision may not be in line with yours.
 As much as you care for a harmonious relationship, you need to take an alternate decision if your inner knowing tells you otherwise.